maximbeauc/game-of-life-python/README.md

 ## How to Run

-Make sure Python 3 is installed, then run:
+Make sure Python 3 and pygame are installed, then run:

 ```bash
 python main.py